-- Be polite, courteous, and respectful in your messages to others.
+- 1. Be polite, courteous, and respectful in your messages to others.
 Use language appropriate to school situations in any communications made through the board's computers/network.
 Do not use obscene, profane, vulgar, sexually explicit, defamatory, or abusive language in your messages. - 2.
-Never reveal names, addresses, phones numbers, or passwords of yourself or other users, family members, teachers, administrators, or other staff members while communicating on the Internet. - 3.
+Never reveal names, addresses, phone numbers, or passwords of yourself or other users, family members, teachers, administrators, or other staff members while communicating on the Internet. - 3.
 Do not transmit pictures or other information that could be used to establish your identity without prior approval of a teacher. - 14.
 Students are expected to take home and return, each day, their fully-charged school issued Chromebook.
-Students, who have forgotten to charge their Chromebook or have left their Chromebook at home, may borrow a Chromebook for the day.
-A student needing to borrow a device for the day must: - 1.
-Report to the library before 1st hour to borrow a Chromebook. - 2.
-Students must return the Chromebook to the library before leaving the building that day.
+Students, who have forgotten to charge their Chromebook or have left their Chromebook at home, may borrow a Chromebook for the day from their classroom teacher.

-Violations: A student's Chromebook is considered to be an essential tool in their education; therefore, repeated infractions of either not coming to school with a fully charged device, or forgetting their device will result in the following action (consequences) being issued:
+Violations: A student's Chromebook is considered to be an essential tool in their education; therefore, repeated infractions of either not coming to school with a fully charged device, or forgetting their device will result in possible consequences determined by the teacher.